Nemocas/AbstractAlgebra.jl/docs/src/direct_sum.md

 # Direct Sums

-AbstractAlgebra allows the construction of the direct sum of any nonempty vector of finitely presented modules.
+AbstractAlgebra allows the construction of the external direct sum of any nonempty vector of finitely presented modules.

 As well as implementing the entire Module interface, AbstractAlgebra direct sums also provide the following interface.

+Note that external direct sums are considered equal iff they are the same object.

 ## Constructors